 One of the best storage methods for a garage, of course, is to install some type of shelving.

 While putting everything you can into plastic storage containers is a good start, these can't be stacked too high without creating a real safety hazard.
 However, placing all these containers on shelves is far more efficient and safe.

 The goal in optimal storage is to store "up", not all over.

-Storing your stacks and piles up instead of out is best accomplished with some type of shelving system.
-And part of the beauty of a garage is that it lends itself to a variety of shelving methods.
+And storing your stacks and piles up instead of out is best accomplished with some type of shelving system.
+One of the great things about a residential garage is that it lends itself to a variety of shelving methods.
 And space used for shelves is only limited by the height of the ceiling and the methods used.

 Shelving consists essentially of these four options:

 Installing shelves along the walls of the garage often provide the best option for storage.
 These shelves cannot fall over like free-standing units can, especially in earthquake-prone states like California.
 They can be built floor-to- ceiling, providing maximum storage capacity.
 And shelves built along the walls can also be installed above doorways and with alternating heights between shelves.

 2. Storage Cabinets

 These can be old kitchen or bathroom cabinets that have been re-purposed for your garage, or high-end storage cabinet systems especially designed for garages.
 While this is usually the most expensive option, it can also be the most visually appealing and offer sufficient "out-of-sight" storage for most homeowners.
 Aside from the cost, a slight disadvantage is that these systems usually have to be installed professionally and are fixed in place.